jaredly/jerd/docs/Roadmap.md

     - [x] basic impl of the Maranget paper
     - [x] hook it up folks!
   - [x] sub-enums
-  - [ ] arrays! slice! dice! thrice!
+  - [x] arrays! slice! dice! thrice!
   - [ ] guards I do believe (restrict to pure tho)
+  - [ ] ors too x | y
 - [x] some builtin macros!
   - [x] @typeError("message")
     - to indicate that this expression should trigger a type error. so I can verify that I'm excluding invalid stuff.
-  - [ ] @assert? or should I keep just doing my magic?
-- [ ] put this on a web sit! animations or some such.
+- [x] put this on a web sit! animations or some such.
   - [x] basic thing
-  - [ ] make source mapping really solid!
-Probably update that source map visualizer to track issues.
+  - [x] make source mapping really solid!
+  - [ ] Probably update that source map visualizer to track issues.
   - [ ] then we can do cursor-preserving auto-format. *but* we would also want type inference at that point.
 And when rendering, indicate which things are inferred.
 And have a way to show a type error or something.
-  - yeah, so first pass would be like a textarea per term, orr maybe a contenteditable? need look up the latest dealios.
+  - [x] yeah, so first pass would be like a textarea per term, orr maybe a contenteditable? need look up the latest dealios.
-  - and then try doing a full-on structured editor. would start small & build up, with an eye to making it possible to generate the structured editor "visual syntax" from a grammar definition.
+  - [ ] and then try doing a full-on structured editor. would start small & build up, with an eye to making it possible to generate the structured editor "visual syntax" from a grammar definition.
-  - modal for life. might make people sad though, should have a non-modal option.
+  - [ ] modal editing for life. might make people sad though, should have a non-modal option.

-- [ ] basic attempt at compiling to go or swift or something?
+- [x] basic attempt at compiling to go or swift or something?
   - Yeah I really should get on this before too long, so I can see what hurdles I run into.
-- [ ] loop/recur please. and maybe a foreach? idk. or a map? naw.
+- [x] loop/recur please (turns out just converting self-tail-call into while(true) is good)
 - [ ] generic effects (Store<T>)
-- [ ] tuples
+- [x] tuples
 - [ ] port the unison runtime effects tests, verify that all is well.
 - [ ] exit-only effects? (call/ec) Can I just use exceptions in the js? would need to check.
     I don't *think* I can in go... oh wait, panic/recover might get it done.